aldelaro5/Bug-Fables-Internal-Docs/SetText/Dialogue mode.md

 # Dialogue mode

 SetText has 2 main mode of operation: dialogue mode and non dialogue mode.
-The flag to use dialogue mode or not is sent as a parameter from the [SetText entry point](SetText%20entry%20point.md).
+The flag to use dialogue mode or not is sent as a parameter from the [SetText Entry Points](SetText%20Entry%20Points.md).

 ## Non dialogue mode